msfjarvis/msfjarvis.dev/content/posts/making-a-bluetooth-adapter-work-on-linux.md

 [    0.327119] Bluetooth: HIDP (Human Interface Emulation) ver 1.2
 [    0.327120] Bluetooth: HIDP socket layer initialized
 ```

-If you run your distro's kernel, you shouldn't need to make any changes.

 ### Wrapping up